Cinematic Charm in Central – Ultimate Travel Plan Ready-made

 The street section right in front of the building entrance was the filming scene of 大隻佬 Running on Karma, a 2003 local Buddhism-informed production that explores collective karma, the inevitability of death, and survivor’s guilt.

 Bonus attraction.
-Habyt, a coliving solutions provider, operates a tong lau exhibition that allows visitors a glimpse into old Hong Kong living.
+Habyt, a coliving solutions provider, operates a tong lau (old Chinese walk-up building) exhibition that allows visitors a glimpse into old Hong Kong living.
 You can reserve a spot via this Google Form at least 72 hours in advance.

 Ladder Street